skulltech/sumit-ghosh.com/_pages/portfolio.md

 Designed the cloud architecture for a vehicle tracking and monitoring service.

-IoT devices are installed in the cars, which are sending logs to the cloud using _IoT Basic Ingest_ and _Kinesis Firehose_.
+The pipeline start with IoT devices installed in the cars, which are sending logs to the cloud using _IoT Basic Ingest_ and _Kinesis Firehose_.
 The data is then being parsed with a _Lambda_ function and subsequently stored to a _DynamoDB_ table.
 At the same time, the raw data coming in through _Kinesis Firehose_ is stored to an _S3_ data lake.
 Finally, _Kinesis Data Analytics_, _IoT Analytics_ and _Amazon Quicksight_ are being used to monitor and visualize the data coming in.

 ![architecture diagram](/images/portfolio/Tuskii.png?raw=true)